webplatform/docs/apis/webaudio/AudioContext/createWaveTable/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: "Creates a WaveTable representing a waveform containing arbitrary harmonic content.
 The real and imag parameters must be of type Float32Array of equal lengths greater than zero and less than or equal to 4096 or an exception will be thrown.
 These parameters specify the Fourier coefficients of a Fourier series representing the partials of a periodic waveform.
 The created WaveTable will be used with an OscillatorNode and will represent a normalized time-domain waveform having maximum absolute peak value of 1.
 Another way of saying this is that the generated waveform of an OscillatorNode will have maximum peak value at 0dBFS.
 Conveniently, this corresponds to the full-range of the signal values used by the Web Audio API.
 Because the WaveTable will be normalized on creation, the real and imag parameters represent relative values.\n"
 tags:
-  0: API
+  - API_Object_Methods
-  1: Object
+  - API
-  2: Methods
+  - WebAudio
-  4: WebAudio
+  - Needs_Examples
 uri: apis/webaudio/AudioContext/createWaveTable

 ---